 To begin with, you should build a social face for your products with a brand.
 And the brand should have a unique personality.
-The products you supply should be original and not available with anyone else.
-The whole process of building a brand face requires through planning and implementation of strategies that will counteract the competition.
+The products you supply should be original and not available to anyone else.
+The whole process of building a brand face requires planning and implementation of strategies that will counteract the competition.

 Marketing campaigns are a huge part of building up a trusted brand.
 So is the Brand Identity building?
-Logo, brand mark, design, taglines, brand ambassadors and collaborations with already established brands are methods to build up a media face.
+Logo, brand mark, design, taglines, brand ambassadors, and collaborations with already established brands are methods to build up a media face.
 People should have an emotional bond with the brand.
 This will bring in loyal customers for you.
-Without such an attachment, you could losses your customers to competitors.
+Without such an attachment, you could lose your customers to competitors.